alphagov/govuk-prototype-kit/docs/making-pages.md

 ### Mustache inheritance

-As well as the features you get in standard Mustache, the prototyping app also contains an implementation of [this proposal](https://gist.github.com/spullara/1854699) for template inheritance.
+As well as the features you get in standard Mustache, the prototype kit also contains an implementation of [this proposal](https://gist.github.com/spullara/1854699) for template inheritance.

 That Gist explains it pretty well, you can have many levels of inheritance but they are all doing one thing: specifying what appears in certain blocks of the page.